jremillard/osm-import-toolkit/README.md

  - Figuring out how to conflate will require that you have a good handle on the quality of the external data first.
 Often different OSM data schema imply different levels of uncertainties.
-For example, putting an address on doorway node implies a high level of accuracy, whereas, linear address interpolation way much less so.
+For example, putting an address on a doorway node implies a high level of accuracy, whereas, address interpolation way much less so.
 Your output data should have the correct OSM schema that reflects the actual uncertainty of your source data.
 Know your external data!

  - The conflation output should try to look like the data was mapped by hand.
 In practice, this means shying away from importing data that does not have an established tagging system.
-If the data was important, you can be pretty sure that a tag (or two) would exist for it by now.
+If the data was important to OSM, you can be pretty sure that a tag (or two) would exist for it by now.
 If somebody needs it, they can always go to the same source files you used for your import and match them to the OSM data.
 Making the output data look like normal mapping